Crete: Culture

 Dakos, traditional Cretan appetizer.
 Paximadi (hard bread) topped with fresh tomato, feta cheese, oregano, and olives drizzled with olive oil.

 Sports

 Crete has many football clubs playing in the local leagues.
-During the 2011–12 season, OFI Crete, which plays at Theodoros Vardinogiannis Stadium (Iraklion), and Ergotelis F.C., which plays at the Pankritio Stadium (Iraklion) were both members of the Greek Superleague.
-During the 2012–13 season, OFI Crete, which plays at Theodoros Vardinogiannis Stadium (Iraklion), and Platanias F.C., which plays at the Perivolia Municipal Stadium, near Chania, are both members of the Greek Superleague.
+During the 2011–12 season, OFI, which plays at Theodoros Vardinogiannis Stadium (Heraklion), and Ergotelis F.C., which plays at the Pankritio Stadium (Iraklion) were both members of the Greek Super League.
+During the 2012–13 season, OFI, which plays at Theodoros Vardinogiannis Stadium and Platanias F.C., which plays at the Perivolia Municipal Stadium, near Chania, are both members of the Super League.